Lotus Sutra: In East Asia

-In China, the practice extracted from chapter 20 of seeing all beings as Buddhas or "universal veneration" (pujing 普敬) was adopted as the main practice of Xinxing (540–594) "Three Stages Movement".
+In China, the practice extracted from chapter 20 of seeing all beings as Buddhas and paying homage to every person one encounters, called "universal veneration" (pujing 普敬), became popular during early Medieval China.
+It was also adopted as the main practice of Xinxing (540–594) "Three Stages Movement".
 Meanwhile, the self immolation of bodhisattva Medicine King inspired a controversial tradition of cremating parts of one's body as a kind of devotion.
 Chapter 25 has also been very influential on Asian Guanyin (觀音) devotionalism.

 The chanting of the Lotus was and remains widely practiced in Chinese Buddhism.
 It is often accompanied by the wooden fish instrument and preceded by various ritual acts, invocations, offerings and visualizations.
-The works of the Tiantai master Zhiyi include various Lotus Sūtra based practices like the "Lotus samādhi" and the "Rite of Repentance for the Lotus Samādhi".
+The works of the Tiantai master Zhiyi include various Lotus Sūtra based practices like the "Rite of Repentance for the Lotus Samādhi".
 Zhiyi was also said to have memorized the entire Threefold Lotus Sūtra.
-Zongxiao (1151–1214) mentions a practice which consisted in performing one or three prostrations for every character of the sutra.
+Zongxiao (1151–1214) mentions a practice which consisted in performing one or three prostrations for every character of the sūtra.

-In the Japanese Tendai school, the Lotus Sūtra is an important part of Taimitsu ("Tendai esotericism") where it is part of certain rituals, such as the "Lotus rite" (Hokke ho), "performed to eradicate sin, build merit, and realize awakening."
-According to Stone and Teiser, "the mandala used in this ritual depicts the two buddhas Sakyamuni and Many Jewels seated together in its central court, as they appeared in the jeweled stūpa of the Lotus Sūtra."
+In the Japanese Tendai school, the Lotus Sūtra is an important part of Taimitsu ("Tendai esotericism") where it is part of certain rituals, such as the "Lotus rite" (Hōkke ho), "performed to eradicate sin, build merit, and realize awakening."
+According to Stone and Teiser, "the mandala used in this ritual depicts the two Buddhas Sakyamuni and Many Jewels seated together in its central court, as they appeared in the jeweled stūpa of the Lotus Sūtra."

 In Nichiren Buddhism, the central practice is the recitation of the title of the Lotus Sūtra, called the daimoku.
 This formula is Namu Myōhō Renge Kyō.
-Nichiren Buddhists believe that this phrase contains the meaning of the entire sutra and contains and supersedes all other Buddhist practices (which are seen as provisional and no longer effective).
+Nichiren Buddhists believe that this phrase contains the meaning of the entire sūtra and contains and supersedes all other Buddhist practices (which are seen as provisional and no longer effective).
 By chanting this phrase with faith, one is said to be able to achieve Buddhahood.
 Nichiren Buddhists often chant this phrase while facing a "great mandala" (daimandara), or "revered object of worship" (gohonzon), a practice that was promoted by Nichiren himself.
 Nichiren believed that chanting while contemplating the gohonzon allowed to enter the mandala of the Lotus assembly.

 In East Asian culture

 The Lotus Sūtra has had a great impact on East Asian literature, art, and folklore for over 1400 years.
+James Shields of Bucknell University remarked that, with regard to cultural influence, the Lotus Sūtra "plays a role equivalent to the Bible in Europe or the Qur’an in the Middle East."